Discretization Invariant Networks for Learning Maps between Neural Fields: Related Work

-\paragraph{Approximation capabilities of neural networks} A fundamental result in approximation theory is that the set of single-layer neural networks is dense in a large space of functionals, namely $L^p(\mu)$ for all finite measures $\mu$ on $\real^n$ as well as $\gC(X)$ for all compact subsets $X$ of $\real^n$ \cite{hornik1991approximation}.
-Subsequent works designed constructive examples using various non-linear activations \cite{approxCsup, chen1993approximations}.
-While this result is readily extended to multi-dimensional outputs, to the best of our knowledge, no approximation results for the case of infinite dimensional outputs (\eg, $L^p(\mu) \to L^p(\mu)$) exists today, nor is there analysis examining universal approximation in the context of networks that incorporate numerical integration.
+\paragraph{Group invariant neural networks} There is a rich literature exploring the design and training of neural networks for learning maps between function spaces subject to symmetries such as permutation invariance \citep{zweig2021functional, deepsets}, rotational invariance \citep{cheng2018learning}, or more general group invariances \citep{yarotsky2022universal, invariance_benefits}.
+Discretization invariance must be treated differently from group invariance as discretizations lack all the properties of groups (associativity, identity element, and inverse element).
+Moreover, producing identical outputs under arbitrary discretizations is impossible on all but the most trivial function spaces, hence discretization invariance must be described in an approximate or limiting sense.
+Since group actions map between different discretizations, discretization invariance can be seen as a weaker yet more general form of group invariance.
+Discretization invariance may be more useful in settings where the task of interest should be able to be solved under a wide range of discretizations which are not related by a single group.

-\paragraph{Continuous convolutions} The continuous convolution operator has an extensive history, and its applications in deep learning has appeared in many contexts including modeling point clouds \cite{uber_contconv, boulch_contconv}, graphs \cite{spline_kernel}, fluids \cite{ummenhofer2019lagrangian}, and sequential data \cite{ckconv, FlexConv}.
-It is invaluable for processing irregularly sampled data while maintaining translation invariance and locality.
-These properties make the continuous convolution an ideal core layer for \modelname architectures.
+\paragraph{Approximation capabilities of neural networks} A fundamental result in approximation theory is that the set of single-layer neural networks is dense in a large space of functionals including $L^p(\real^n)$ \citep{hornik1991approximation}.
+Subsequent works designed constructive examples using various non-linear activations \citep{approxCsup, chen1993approximations}.
+While this result is readily extended to multi-dimensional outputs, existing approximation results for the case of infinite dimensional outputs (\eg, $L^p(\real^n) \to L^p(\real^n)$) do not explicitly characterize the contribution of data discretization to the approximation error \citep{bhattacharya2020model, deeponets_error, kovachki2021neural, kovachki2021universal}.
+Universal approximation results for operator learning frameworks typically quantify the approximation error in terms of the class of functions being approximated or the type of layers used in the network \citep{kovachki2021neural, bartolucci2023neural, kissas2022learning, prasthofer2022variableinput} rather than the choice of discretization, a gap that we seek to fill in this work.